-With clear benefits and easy options, it can be confusing deciding between FBA and SFP when looking to benefit from Amazon Prime.
-To determine the best choice for your business, consider the pros and cons of the following:
+With clear benefits and easy options, it can be confusing deciding between FBA or SFP when looking to benefit from Amazon Prime.
+To determine the best choice for your business, consider the following:

-FBA is a big time saver, with Amazon picking and shipping your orders, while you concentrate on more critical tasks such as growing your business.
-Although you still need to pick, pack, and ship orders to Amazon’s warehouses, once you’re done sending out inventory Amazon will handle the rest.
+FBA Saves Time: Amazon packs and ships your orders from their warehouse while you concentrate on more critical tasks such as growing your business.
+Although you still need to ship inventory to Amazon’s warehouses, once you’re done sending it out, Amazon will handle the rest.

-SFP is much more time consuming when you’re doing it in-house, as you’ll have to handle the entire order-to-door process by yourself, while meeting Amazon’s strict service level agreement standards.
+SFP Takes Time: When you’re doing it in-house, you'll have to handle the entire order-to-door process by yourself, while meeting Amazon’s strict service level agreement standards.

-FBA can save high-volume, small item sellers money on warehousing and shipping rates, with fulfillment fees from $2.41 and storage fees from $0.69.
+FBA Saves with Quantity: FBA can save high-volume, small-item sellers money on warehousing and shipping rates, with fulfillment fees from $2.41 and storage fees from $0.69.
 However, those using multiple sales channels, or selling slow-moving, seasonal, or heavy items can be stung by FBA’s long-term storage, removal, return processing, unplanned service, and multichannel fulfillment fees.

-SFP gives you great control over branding, item handling, packaging, delivery options, shipping carriers, and inventory - something that’s difficult with FBA.
+SFP: SFP gives you great control over branding, item handling, packaging, delivery options, shipping carriers, and inventory.
 Online sellers looking to expand their business often prefer retaining this control to improve their customer’s experience, but you’ll need to weigh how important branding is if it comes at the cost of speed.

 Multichannel sellers eager to outsource their fulfillment to one convenient provider can outsource fulfillment to Deliverr, while getting on fast shipping programs across marketplaces.